-If you wish to find out the exact cost of your debt, you can write to Palmers Debt Recovery Debt Collection and request that they send you a copy of your original credit agreement.
-If they cannot provide you with this information, you will not be under any obligation to pay them back.
-You may even be eligible for a refund.
+If you wish to find out the exact cost of your debt, you can write to Palmers Debt Recovery Debt Collection and ask them to send you a copy of the original credit agreement.
+If they say they cannot provide this or they just refuse to do so, they cannot enforce the debt.
+In short, you don’t need to pay it.

 The debt is legitimate, what do I do next?